coret/ead-to-iiif-collection/README.md

 # ead-to-iiif-collection
 Convert an online EAD file to a IIIF Presentation API v3 based collection of manifests per inventory.
-This tool is tailored (and testen) with the online EAD files of the Dutch National Archives which contain links to the METS API of the National Archives and of course the IIIF Image v2 API.
+This tool is tailored (and tested) with the online EAD files of the Dutch National Archives which contain links to the METS API of the National Archives and of course the IIIF Image v2 API.
+The resulting IIIF collection files can be viewed in a IIIF viewer or used as input for a HTR pipeline.

 ## Setup